 What are the aims of the Pupil Premium?

 The purpose of the Pupil Premium is to raise the achievement and aspirations of disadvantaged groups of children.
 The link between free school meal eligibility and underachievement has been recognised.
 The Pupil Premium seeks to tackle this inequality in educational outcomes.
 The Premium is intended to help schools to provide targeted support to improve the life chances of children from lower income families and young people who face additional challenges in their lives so that they can reach their full potential.
-How Pupil Premium is used at Greenhaugh First School
+How Pupil Premium is used at Greenhaugh Primary School

 Pupil Premium 2018 - 2019 Grant of £3960 A proportion of the funding for 2018-2019 has been used to maintain the Teaching Assistant in a classroom to allow the 1:1 intervention needed for pupils to maintain progress.
 We have again used an amount of this grant to help us to buy into the School Meals SLA which is so important in maintaining our excellent hot midday meal service.